deflex-fi/deflex-order-filling-bot/README.md

 1. Clone this repository and change directory:
   * `git clone https://github.com/deflex-fi/deflex-order-filling-bot && cd deflex-order-filling-bot`
 2. Set the BACKEND_SIGNER_KEY variable in `.env.local` to the 25-word mnemonic of your Algorand wallet, separated by underscores.
-3. (Optional) Set the other variables in `.env.local`, if you'd like to use a cost Algod/Indexer client.
+3. (Optional) Set the other variables in `.env.local`, if you'd like to use a custom Algod/Indexer client.
 4. Install node dependencies:
   * `npm install`
 4. Start next dev server: